cornell-pl/TxForest/progress.md

 - add commit logic for updating the global fs for forest

+- for paths, in the paper we allow the expression to be any expression and then evaluate it, this means the user would have to write things like ("index" , []) :: ... in stead of ("index" , [])
+  - we could assume they just do the string and add the [] in the ppx code, thoughts?

+- started merging ppx woth work with the type changes and added logging of forest

 ## Whats next

+- change to using temp dir in posix instead of memory

+- ppx and forest
 - need to more throughly go through the file systems and forest code to clean them up and test out a little more to see if any bugs
 - also add a server like zfs to make it cleaner for examples to runn on forest?
 - a client to make it easier to force conflicts like with zfs
 - port all the examples on to this
-- the code prolly could use some reoring, its all in the same directory, but spliting up the fs stuff, forest implemenation, server and api would prolly do some good
+- the code prolly could use some reogring, its all in the same directory, but spliting up the fs stuff, forest implemenation, server and api would prolly do some good

 - look more into the way to make a python wrapper for ocaml
   - plan out what this part of the project will look like